 - 2012 – The groundbreaking for the new academic building symbolizing the beginning of university campus.

-- 2014 – New academic building and moder sports ground open for our community and society.
+- 2014 – New academic building and modern sports ground open for our community and society.

-- 2020 – Kauno kolegija / University of Applied Sciences will celebrate 20th anniversary.
+- 2020 – Kaunas University of Applied Sciences celebrated 20th anniversary.